BlackHolePerturbationToolkit/CircularOrbitSelfForceData/README.md

 There is also flux data for very high spin values.
 These are parameterized by eps = 1-a/M. If you use this data please cite [Class.
 Quant.
 Grav.
 33 155002 (2016)](http://iopscience.iop.org/article/10.1088/0264-9381/33/15/155002/meta), [arXiv:1603.01221](https://arxiv.org/abs/1603.01221).

 The repository also contains local self-force invariants, such as Detweiler's redshift invariant and spin and tidal invariants.
 Each data file for these invariants contains information on the work to cite if you use the data.

+If you use the data in this repository, in addition to citing the relevant work, we also suggest the following acknowledgement: "This work made use of data hosted as part of the Black Hole Perturbation Toolkit at bhptoolkit.org."